sunnymishra/blog/_posts/2020-04-10-how-to-study-for-software-engineering-interview.markdown

 *Intuit, Samsung labs, Paypal, Walmart, Flipkart, Netapp, Oracle, Ola, Paytm, Inmobi, Yodlee, Akamai, etc in this category*
 *Screening round*{:.underline}: Expect 1 Online coding challenge on Hackerrank, etc for screening good candidates.
 Here you can be given a DSA problem to solve in less than 60 minutes.
 Or they can give you a Design problem which requires more than 1 hour to solve, eg. Simulate a Cricket 20-20 match with multiple teams or Simulate a Snake and Ladder game.
 You should write such programs using Object-oriented programming.
 *Onsite Coding rounds*{:.underline}: Expect at least 2 Technical interviews focused on Data structure and Algorithm coding on Whiteboard or Laptop
-*Onsite Design rounds*{:.underline}: Expect 1 System Design interviews on the Whiteboard (only for senior Candidates more than 5 years experience)
+*Onsite Design rounds*{:.underline}: Expect 1 System Design interview on the Whiteboard (only for senior Candidates more than 5 years experience)
 *Hiring manager round*{:.underline}: Expect 1 round where they will test you on past work experience.
 If you are fresher they may also grill you on your projects and any Side-project or Opensource contributions.
 They are assessing if you are fit for their team.
 Some companies may instead have an HR testing your Communication, Behavior and Culture fit for their organization.
 *HR discussion*{:.underline}: Salary negotiation, Perks and benefits

-The whole process may take up to 1 month and some companies may or may not add 1 more technical round before the Hiring Manager round.
+The whole process may take up to 1 month and some companies may add 1 more technical round before the Hiring Manager round.

 ### Other Product Based company/Startups interview process:
 *Screening round*{:.underline}: Pre-screening round may or may not happen